 The American Brown Bear doesn’t have any natural predators.
 A mountain lion may stand a chance, but even that is a stretch.
 Their cousins across the seas have lions, tigers, and giraffes to worry about, but the North American Grizzly Bear is not one to be bothered.

 If you saw a Grizzly Bear roaming in the forest near your campsite, your first reaction would be to turn around and run as fast as possible, but this would not end well for you.
-A North American Grizzly bear can run at speeds of up to 35 miles per hour.
+A North American Grizzly bear can run up to 35 miles per hour.
 That earns the Grizzly its spot on the Top 10 list of fast land mammals.
 There are not many animals that can outrun this brute.